(This is the body of a letter I wrote to a former professor and friend who is an Egyptian)

 Yesterday, I saw King Farouk’s palace.
 He had it all laid on didn’t he?
 Tea houses, barn for cattle, a guest house which is now about to become a hotel.
 The Egyptians I met all said that he was a good king.
 What I read in Wikipedia didn’t support that.
 Did you know he had a red car, a convertible and he tried to make it illegal for any car but his to be painted red.
 Wild, privileged and ultimately very corrupt.

 While I was here a bomb was exploded in Cairo.
 I was gone that day, but what I notice is that the revolution goes on and nobody seems to be particularly disturbed about it.
 It’s like one more entertainment or spectacle and I didn’t encounter anyone who seemed bothered by it.
 One of my guides had taken part in the demonstrations in Tahrir Square and didn’t particularly want to talk about them.

 I was very impressed by their detachment from the current events in Egypt.

 I’m on my way this morning to El Alamein to the battlefield.
 That should be interesting.
-I’m flying to Luxor for 5 days on a boat floating down to Aswan.
+I’m flying to Luxor for 5 days on a boat floating down the Nile to Aswan.
 I’m looking forward to that.